XgridInc/xc3/Sprint_Tenets&Templates/ReadMe.md

 ## Sprint Cadence

-By-Weekly sprints will run from Monday to Monday.
+Weekly sprints will run from Monday to Monday.

 ## Sprint Meetings